 On June 18, 2018, the proposal was reviewed at a Planning Commission study session (staff report).
 The Commission's feedback on the proposal included a request to explore a lower parking ratio, use the public open space as an opportunity to stimulate pedestrian traffic in the area, and encouraged the applicant to continue working with staff on determining an appropriate community amenity.

-An initial study has been prepared for the project.
-Depending on the initial study findings, a focused environmental impact report (EIR) will be prepared for topics that require further analysis.
-The notice of preparation and initial study are available for review online, and comments are being accepted through July 15, 2019.
+An initial study was prepared for the project, and a focused environmental impact report (EIR) is being drafted for topics that require further analysis.
+The notice of preparation and initial study are available for review online, and the public comment period closed on July 15, 2019.
+A draft EIR is under development and will be posted to this web page when available.